 Like most NYC home owners, you constantly receive postcards from local real estate agents in the mail offering free home valuations and other useless garbage.
 It’s shocking how much paper and postage is wasted by these traditional agents blasting out postcards with nothing different or valuable to say.

 However, since you are interested in properly pricing your property with the least amount of effort, consider calling a few of these agents to give you a free comparative market analysis of your property’s market value.
-Of course, the real price is you’ll have to likely meet them in person at your home and listen to them pitch you for a hour to two to list with them.
+Of course, the real price is you’ll have to likely meet them in person at your home and listen to them pitch you for an hour to two to list with them.

 Please be aware that there is no dominant MLS in NYC because the prevailing broker trade association in NYC is a private organization called REBNY.
 REBNY operates a similar inter-brokerage shared listings database called RLS (REBNY Listing Service) that functions much like a MLS does in other parts of the country.

-Which MLS for NYC?
+Which MLS is Appropriate for NYC?

-As a result, make sure you watch out for FSBO websites that claim to cover all 50 states and still be able to list you in your local MLS.
-Those websites are a recipe to waste up to $1,000 on a listing package that lists you in an irrelevant upstate MLS plus a handful of free websites that are irrelevant for the NYC market.
+Make sure you watch out for FSBO websites that claim to cover all 50 states and still be able to list you in your local MLS.
+Those websites are a recipe to waste up to $1,000 on a listing package that may advertise your listing in an irrelevant upstate MLS plus a handful of free websites that are irrelevant for the NYC market.